amtadros/workout-tracker-react/README.md

 # Workout Tracker
+## Update
+I'm working on transferring the existing workout-tracker app into a React app.

 ## Overview
 I enjoy working out and coding so I wanted to mix the two worlds.
 This app is a way to log workouts and eventually see trends over time.

 ## Future Enhancements
 1. Allow users to create profiles on a login screen and save user-entered workout data